 There is stiff competition among the small and big players in the industry, and the global retail market is expected to reach $31,880 billion by 2023 according to a study by Mordor Intelligence.

 It is time for you to don the hat of a CEO (Customer Experience Officer) and think of ways to strengthen the customer engagement strategy.
-We connected with some retail marketers to understand their priorities, challenges, and strategies for retail customer engagement in 2019.
+We connected with some retail marketers to understand their priorities, challenges, and strategies for retail customer engagement.

 Costco, a warehouse club based in the United States is known to be one of the safest retail stocks to invest in the NASDAQ stock exchange.
 What makes the company unique is its customer loyalty program.
 The company’s warehouse works on a membership model, just like Amazon Prime, which has earned more than 100 million subscribers worldwide.
 While customer acquisition is an indicator of success, the truth is, customer retention is 5 to 25 times cheaper than acquisition.
 With so many retailers vying for your customer’s attention, it’s essential to engage the existing customers and retain them with benefits and loyalty programs.
 We asked our experts for their opinion on the importance of customer engagement and retention for retail brands.
 Here’s what they had to tell us.